nuance777/YourUtility/README.md

 ## ▶️ How to Use

-1. Open the live demo link in your browser
+1. Open the App link in your browser
 2. Add house and your utilities (e.g. electricity, water, gas)
 3. Enter your meter readings and save the report
 4. Track your monthly usage and expenses